Shresht7/quotes-cli/README.md

 Options:
-  -f, --filepath <path>        Path to the CSV file containing quotes (default: quotes.csv) -c, --color                  The text color --author-color               The color to use for the author -m, --margin <number>        The number of lines to leave as margin (default: 1) -b, --border <char>          Border character (default: '=') --border-color <color>       Color for the border (default: 'default')
+  -f, --filepath <path>        Path to the CSV file containing quotes (default: quotes.csv) -s, --style                  The ansi styles/colors for the quote text --author-style               The ansi styles/colors for the author -m, --margin <number>        The number of lines to leave as margin (default: 1) -b, --border <char>          Border character (default: '=') --border-color <color>       Color for the border (default: 'default')